ClickCease Outbound links | what are they and how do they affect SEO

 SEOs believe this is the case for three main reasons:

-1. You boost your page’s value by offering a better resource which basically boosts your keyword rank.
-Visitors who visit your pages can be certain that you want to help them.
+1. You boost your page’s value by offering a better resource, which basically boosts your keyword rank.
+Visitors to your pages can be certain that you want to help them.

-2. External links show search engines that you link to highly valuable resources, and users can trust your work.
+2. External links show search engines that you link to highly valuable resources, reinforcing that users can trust your work.
 This works in conjunction with the first point.

 3. Using external links can encourage others to give you more backlinks when you use them for statistics and to back up opinions.

-It is important to be mindful about where you link out to, as you don’t have direct control over the content on other websites.
-Because of that, only link out to highly valuable content that (although subjectively) you trust and think is accurate and authoritative.
-That’s because lower-quality websites might change the contents on the page or even ownership.
+It is important to be mindful of where you link out to, as you don’t have direct control over the content on other websites.
+Because of that, only link out to highly valuable content that you trust and think is accurate and authoritative.
+That’s because lower-quality websites might change the content on the page or even change ownership.

 An outbound link example

 To understand outbound links better, let’s look at a real-life example.
-And to keep things simple, we’ll look at the very same example as for inbound links – however, denoting the details around outbound links.
+To keep things simple, we’ll look at the same example used for inbound links – while noting the details around outbound links.

 This outbound link example shows an outbound link from ShortPixel

-Looking at the example above shows an outbound link.
-This is an outbound link because, in the post from the image above, ShortPixel is linking to another website than their own making it an outbound link.
+The image above shows an outbound link.
+This is an outbound link because, in the post from the image above, ShortPixel is linking to a website other than their own.

 For the receiver, in this case, Morningscore, this is an inbound link.
 Learn about the difference between inbound and outbound links.